K-gns/PhotoUploadApp/README.md

+# PhotoUpload component
 Example of how you can upload image from client to server, and then get it back.
 Using axios with multipart/form-data on frontend and multer on backend.
-Images are written to plain folder, optionally you can add Database support by yourself.
+Images are written to plain folder, optionally Database can be added.

 Stack: React + NodeJS (Express) + Vite bundler